ABC-iRobotics/ros_course_materials_en/docs/03_python_principles.md

     ---

-### 4: Go to funkció implementálása
+### 4: Go to method

 ![](img/turtle_goto.png){:style="width:300px" align=right}

-1. Vizsgáljuk meg a topic-ot, amelyen a `turtlesim_node` a pillanatnyi pozícióját publikálja.
+1. Search for the topic turtlesim which publsihes the pose (position and orientation) of the turtle into:

     ```bash